spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

   Tshirt.prototype.draw = function(context,camera){
     //if the shirts world position is within the camera viewport then it should be drawn if(this.imageLoaded && this.xWorldPos - this.width <= camera.xView + camera.viewportWidth && this.xWorldPos + this.width >= camera.xView){

 			//convert world x-cords to camera viewports x-cords
+      //drawImage(image,sourceX,sourceY,sourceWidth,sourceHeight,destWidth,destHeight)
+      //we use above drawimage to create a scaling effect which in orthographic view seems like 3d rotation kind of
+      //+ we draw the hanging thingy in slice mode to make it rotatable context.drawImage(this.hanger,0,0,this.hangerWidth,this.hangerHeight*this.hangerSlice,
+                        (this.xWorldPos-this.hangerDestWidth/2) - camera.xView,
+                        this.yWorldPos,this.hangerDestWidth,this.hangerDestHeight*this.hangerSlice);

+      context.drawImage(this.hanger,0,this.hangerHeight*this.hangerSlice,this.hangerWidth,this.hangerHeight*(1-this.hangerSlice),
-      context.drawImage(this.hanger,(this.xWorldPos-this.hangerWidth/2) - camera.xView, this.yWorldPos,this.hangerWidth,this.hangerHeight);
+                        (this.xWorldPos-(this.rotateAnglesAnim * this.hangerDestWidth/2)) - camera.xView,
+                        this.yWorldPos+(this.hangerDestHeight*this.hangerSlice),
+                        this.rotateAnglesAnim*this.hangerDestWidth,this.hangerDestHeight*(1-this.hangerSlice));

-      context.drawImage(this.image,(this.xWorldPos-this.width/2) - camera.xView, this.yWorldPos+51,this.width,this.height);
+      context.drawImage(this.image,(this.xWorldPos- (this.rotateAnglesAnim * this.width/2)) - camera.xView, this.yWorldPos+52,this.rotateAnglesAnim*this.width,this.height);

+      //update rotation
+      this.rotateAnglesAnim = ( this.rotateAnglesAnim + (this.rotateDirection * 0.01) )%1.0;
+      if (this.rotateAnglesAnim >= 0.90 && this.rotateDirection == 1)
+        this.rotateDirection = -1;
+      else if ( this.rotateAnglesAnim <= -0.90 && this.rotateDirection == -1)
+        this.rotateDirection = 1;
     }
   }